 Things can be changed later if you’ve made a mistake or want to change things up but rebranding later on is a major task so do your best to nail it all down now.

 7. Download Essential Plugins

 Plugins add extra features to your blog.
 You can download plugins through the plugin tab on WordPress.
-Majority of them are free but some are paid (personally I’ve only ever used free ones).
+The majority of them are free but some are paid (personally I’ve only ever used free ones).